DKProject/DKPlugins-Documentation/projects/home/docs/dkbans/plugin-setup/installation.md

 ## **Requirements**

-DKBans requires java 8 or higher and a stable internet connection (DKBans downloads all necessary libraries dynamically).
+DKBans supports java 8 - 15 and requires a stable internet connection (DKBans downloads all necessary libraries dynamically).
 If you are using DKBans on multiple servers, you also need a supported remote database (MySQL, PostgreSQL, MS-SQL, MongoDB et.c).

 ***